DigijEth/SolSetup/README.md

 * **Ethers.js** – Ethereum library
 * Any additional tools prescribed via plugin system or config file

-*(Adjust this list based on your actual script – I inferred common tools typically used in Solidity setups.)*
+*(Adjust this list based on your actual requirements – I included the most common tools typically used in Solidity setups.)*

 ### 🚀 Quick Start